peteroupc/peteroupc.github.io/morealg.md

 1. Of the probability distributions that a finite-state generator can generate:
      - What is the exact class of _discrete distributions_ (those that cover a finite or countably infinite set of values)?
-     - What is the exact class of _singular distributions_ (those that cover an uncountable but zero-volume set of values)?
+     - What is the exact class of _absolutely continuous distributions_ (those with a probability density function)?
-     - What is the exact class of _absolutely continuous distributions_ (uncountable set, but not singular)?
+     - What is the exact class of _singular distributions_ (covering an uncountable but zero-volume set)?
-     - What is the exact class of absolutely continuous distributions with everywhere continuous probability density functions?
+     - What is the exact class of absolutely continuous distributions with _continuous_ density functions?
 2. Same question as 1, but for pushdown generators.

 <a id=License></a>